prima-116/teams-nudge/README.md

 It does nothing while you're actually active.
 It only acts in the narrow window right before you'd otherwise go idle.

+Works with MacOS, Teams, Slack, Discord, and Zoom.

 ## Install

 ```bash